GravityPDF/gravity-pdf-documentation/docs/v6/developers/first-custom-pdf.md

 #### Multisite

-[The hierarchy in Multisite installations has an extra tier](template-hierarchy.md#multisite-wordpress-install).
-In a Multisite network the core templates and `PDF_EXTENDED_TEMPLATES` directory still act like parent and child themes, but [the sub-site folders](#multisite-structure) acts like a child "child theme".
+[The hierarchy in Multisite installations has an extra tier](template-hierarchy.md#multisite-wordpress-installation).
+In a Multisite network, the core templates and `PDF_EXTENDED_TEMPLATES` directory still act like parent and child themes, but [the sub-site folders](#multisite-structure) act like a child "child theme".

 The templates places in the root `PDF_EXTENDED_TEMPLATES` directory are loaded by all sites in the network.
 While templates in a sub-site directory – like `PDF_EXTENDED_TEMPLATES/5/` – are site specific.
 This setup can be very useful when duplicating sites in your network, but most of the time you'll add your custom template to the sub-site folders.